 The other villain in Old is scientism or rationalism run amok.

-The movie’s twist ending is that everyone on the beach was chosen by a biotech company called Warren & Warren (an allusion to Johnson & Johnson?) for medical experimentation.
+The twist in Old is that everyone on the beach was chosen by a biotech company called Warren & Warren (an allusion to Johnson & Johnson?) for medical experimentation.

 Shyamalan’s real twist ending — which many viewers and critics alike miss — is that the scientist’s medical experiments aren’t evil, at least from a purely rational and utilitarian ethical code.
 Warren & Warren has killed about 1,000 people and saved 100,000 lives so far.
 And the result of their latest experiment?
 They just cured epilepsy.

 Shyamalan’s nuance as a filmmaker shines here because he leaves open the question of how “evil” the Warren & Warren scientists are to the person watching the film; his portrayal of the scientists is agnostic and neutralized, and this provokes many uncomfortable questions.

 What if Warren & Warren was real?
 What if their experiments could stop a pandemic or cure cancer?
 Would the ends justify the means?
 Putting yourself at the center of these questions is what makes the film truly horrifying, particularly given the historical context of Old being filmed in 2020 and released in 2021.

 If you had the power and capability of the Warren & Warren team, would you sacrifice 1,000 people if it meant saving not only your loved ones from crippling and deadly disease but perhaps the whole world?
 Is it bittersweet that Trent and Maddox escaped and stopped the experimentation?
 How many people will now die because Warren & Warren was shut down?